Kara Wai: Personal life

 Born in Hong Kong, she is the fourth oldest out of six children.
 She is of Manchu descent.
 Her elder brother was Austin Wai.
 In her early years, Wai's family resided in the poor shanty town of Rennie's Mill.
-She didn't keep studying since she finish primary school.
+She did not continue her education beyond completing primary school.
 In her interview on Be My Guest, Wai revealed her family lost their savings due to her father's business acquaintances.
 Left penniless, Wai's mother, herself, and her siblings were forced to peddle goods on the streets of Hong Kong.
 As a teen, she often sold gum and souvenirs in Wan Chai to sailors.

-At the age of 14, she began taking dance lessons at the defunct Miramar nightclub and Northern style weaponry lessons from Donnie Yen's mother, Bow-sim Mark.
-Wai did Chinese dance for three years.
+At the age of 14, she began taking dance lessons at the now defunct Miramar nightclub and Northern style weaponry lessons from Donnie Yen's mother, Bow-sim Mark.
+Wai performed Chinese dance in a nightclub for three years from age 14 to 17.

 Director Chang Cheh is her godfather.

 In 1999, she suffered from depression, and her career was in low ebb.
 She attempted suicide at the age of 40.
 In 2003, with the help of friends and relatives, Wai began to recover.

 In March 2021, Wai expressed her support for cotton produced in Xinjiang after several companies announced they will stop purchasing cotton from the region due to concerns over forced labour from Uyghurs; a move echoed by most Chinese celebrities.